npetraco/CRFutil2/README.md

-* Re-write of CRFutil, a handy utility package to go along with R package CRF (https://cran.r-project.org/web/packages/CRF/index.html).
+* Re-write of CRFutil, a handy utility package to go along with R packages CRF (https://cran.r-project.org/web/packages/CRF/index.html) and gRbase (https://cran.r-project.org/web/packages/gRbase/index.html).

 * In CRFutil I chose to use a positive sign in the exponent of the Boltzmann/Gibbs distribution.
 I've regretted that stupid decision for years.
 It is now (the conventional) negative.